KxSystems/docs/docs/wp/disaster-floods/index.md

 ### Feature Significance

-There is also a lot to be learned from determining what features contribute to predicting the target for each model.
-To do this, the function ```ml.fresh.significantfeatures``` was applied to the data to return the statistically significant features based on a p-value.
+There is also a lot to be learned from determining which features contribute to predicting the target for each model.
+To do this, the function ```ml.fresh.significantfeatures``` was applied to the data, to return the statistically significant features based on a p-value.
 Combining this with ```ml.fresh.ksigfeat[x]``` enables the top x most significant features to be extracted from each dataset.

 _Monthly Model_